What is a property chain?

-There are few things in life as stressful as a property chain when buying and selling a house.
+There are few things in life as stressful as a property chain when buying or selling a house.

 Unfortunately, chain issues affect a significant number of house sales and cause many sales to fall through before completion.
 Even sales that do go through successfully often experience frustrating and unnecessary delays as a result of chain hold-ups.

 In this guide